xcart/xcart-docs/_pages/kb_en/import-export/updating_product_properties_(price__stock_quantity__etc.)_via_import.md

 Import is a powerful feature, and it allows you not only to create new items, but to update the existing items in your store as well.
 This can be used to update the properties of the items in the store's catalog, including - but not limited to - prices and product quantities.
 The idea is to export some existing information from your store to a CSV file, make changes to this information by editing the file in a spreadsheet editor, save the edited version of the file and re-import it into your store so the updated information from the file replaces the existing information in your store.

-As some of you may already know, we have a module named {% link "Update inventory" ref_uSIvmuTh %} that can be used to update product quantities via the import process.
-We have been asked more than once to extend the functionality of that module so it can be used to update product prices as well.
-We, however, have made a conscious choice not to implement this feature in the module because, with the release of X-Cart 5.2.13, this module is no longer necessary: now you can achieve just the same (and more!) using X-Cart's core functionality.
+As some of you may already know, we have an addon named {% link "Update inventory" ref_uSIvmuTh %} that can be used to update product quantities via the import process.
+We have been asked more than once to extend the functionality of that addon so it can be used to update product prices as well.
+We, however, have made a conscious choice not to implement this feature in the addon because, with the release of X-Cart 5.2.13, this addon is no longer necessary: now you can achieve just the same (and more!) using X-Cart's core functionality.
 In X-Cart 5.2.13, we implemented the ability to properly update any existing items in your store, and you have two import modes to choose from:

 *   Create new items and update existing items;
 *   Update existing items, but skip new items.